rekcah-pavi/SriJuice/README.md

 - **Backend:**
   - PHP for server-side scripting
-  - Session,Cookie management for user authentication
+  - Session for user authentication
+  - Cookie for cart management

 - **Other Tools:**
   - Google Maps API for embedding location maps